About Servorian

 Too many roadmaps drift away from reality

-Months pass, a new feature arrives, and the reaction is the same: who asked for this, and who is it actually helping?
+Months pass, a new feature arrives, and the reaction is the same: who asked for this.
+A feature few use, and even fewer need, is not a sign of a product that understands the pressure of running a salon or clinic.

 What we are fixing

-Too many feature roadmaps lose sight of the people doing the actual work.
+Too many feature roadmaps lose sight of the people running the appointments, treatments, and client experience.

 You submit a feature request.
 Other users back it.
 Sometimes hundreds of people push for the same thing.
-Then months pass and a new feature drops that makes you stop and wonder what happened.
+Months pass and a new feature drops that makes you stop and wonder what happened.

-That disconnect between product decisions and real operational pain is exactly what we are here to fix.
+That disconnect between product decisions and real salon and clinic pressure is exactly what we are here to fix.

 "Who asked for this?"